-If you are going to use pros and cons list though, here are a few ideas to increase the chances it will help you make a better decision.
+If you're going to use the pros and cons list, though, here are a few ideas to increase the chances it helps you make a better decision.

-- If there is one option, you can consider using a pros and cons chart.
-But leave words like “or” out of the question to prevent multiple possibilities.
-(Should we buy a couch?
-Not – Should we buy a couch or a recliner?)
+1. If there's one do or don't option, you can consider using a pros and cons chart.
+But use yes or no phrasing and leave words like “or” out of the question to prevent multiple possibilities.

-- Before you start your list, think of related topics to make it more complete.
-(For buying a couch – cost, comfort, size, style, color.)
+3. Before you start your list, think of related topics or categories to make it more complete and organized.
+For buying a couch – cost, comfort, size, style, color.

-- Avoid combining two issues into one statement.
-(Low cost and very comfortable should be two different items.)
+5. Avoid combining two issues into one statement.
+Low cost and very comfortable should be two different items

-- Consider asking the advice of others.
+7. Consider asking the advice of others.
 Have they had a similar experience?
 Can they see bias in your reasoning?
-(Again, not a big issue with a couch, but with a dog – definitely consider checking with others!)

 What Else You Can Do